shamim-hussain/tgt/README.md

-# Edge-augmented Graph Transformer with Triangular Attention
+# Triplet Graph Transformers (Edge-augmented Graph Transformer with Triplet Interaction)

+## News
+- **02/09/2024** The preprint of our paper ["Triplet Interaction Improves Graph Transformers: Accurate Molecular Graph Learning with Triplet Graph Transformers"](https://arxiv.org/abs/2402.04538) is now available on ArXiv.
+We will include our new results, methods, along with model weights soon.

 ![banner](banner.png)

 ## Introduction

-This is the official implementation of Triangular Attention which extends the **Edge-augmented Graph Transformer (EGT)** architecture as described in <https://arxiv.org/abs/2108.03348>, on the [OGB-LSC](https://ogb.stanford.edu/docs/lsc/) PCQM4Mv2 dataset.
-The code is based on the original implementation of EGT at <https://github.com/shamim-hussain/egt_pytorch>.

-Triangular attention extends the pairwise attention in EGT to allow for 2 pairs sharing a common node to interact with each other, which is found to be beneficial for molecular property prediction.
+This is the official implementation of the Triplet Graph Transformer (TGT) which is an extension upon the Edge-augmented Graph Transformer (EGT).
+Triplet interaction extends the pairwise channels in EGT to allow for 2 pairs sharing a common node to interact with each other, which is found to be beneficial for molecular property prediction.
 We employ a two-stage model with the same architecture.
 The first stage produces an estimation of pair-wise distances between atoms, which is then used by the second stage to predict the HOMO-LUMO gap.
 The training is carried out in three stages - (i) training of the distance predictor, (ii) pretraining of the gap predictor with noisy coordinates and (iii) fine-tuning of the gap predictor with predicted distances.
-For more information see the [Technical Report](Report.pdf).
+For more information see our [paper](https://arxiv.org/abs/2402.04538).

 ## Results